Richard L. Cevoli: Korean War

 From 1949 until 1951, Cevoli served as the Executive Officer in Fighting Squadron 32 (VF-32) on board the USS Leyte.
 In the winter of 1950, he and his pilots provided close in air support against 70,000 Chinese soldiers crossing the Yalu River and enabled 30,000 United Nations soldiers to escape encirclement.
 He was also division leader for Thomas J. Hudner Jr. and Jesse L. Brown.
 He radioed for help when Brown was shot down on 4 December 1950, during the mission for which Hudner would receive the Medal of Honor.
-The story of Brown and Hudner's friendship and service is the subject of Adam Makos' book Devotion, which is currently in production as a feature film.
-Thomas Sadoski has been cast to play Richard Cevoli.
+The story of Brown and Hudner's friendship and service is the subject of Adam Makos' book Devotion, which was subsequently turned into a feature film.
+Thomas Sadoski was cast to play Richard Cevoli.

 Post-war service

 After the war, Cevoli graduated from the Naval War College.
 In 1954 he assumed command of Fighting Squadron 73 (VF-73) and attained the rank of Commander.
-He died when his plane crashed during a training mission.
+He was killed during a training mission on January 18, 1955, when his F9F-6 Cougar jet crashed into a forest shortly after takeoff from Jacksonville, Florida.